 How to Rest the Brisket

 DO NOT take the smoked brisket and transfer it to a cooler directly from the smoker.
-This is NOT resting, this is actually promoting additional carryover cooking and you’ll have an overcooked, dry brisket sitting in a pool of juice.
+This is NOT resting, this is promoting additional carryover cooking and you’ll have an overcooked, dry brisket sitting in a pool of juice.

 - Loosely tent with foil.
 This will help shield it from the cooler air temperatures, whether you have A/C running or if it’s winter.